wandreopoulos/deeplasmid/README.md

-*********

-README file
+## README file
-September 21, 2021
+### Codebase: deeplasmid docker branch
+### February 9th, 2022
-Maintainer: Bill Andreopoulos, wandreopoulos@lbl.gov
+### Maintainer: Bill Andreopoulos, wandreopoulos@lbl.gov
-Codebase: docker branch

 Deeplasmid is a tool based on machine learning that separates plasmids from chromosomal sequences.
+It can identify plasmids in microbial isolate or metagenome assemblies.
 The input sequences are in the form of contigs and could have been produced from any sequencing technology or assembly algorithm.
 The deep learning model was trained on a corpus of:
-1) plasmids from ACLAME, and
+1) plasmids from ACLAME, 2) PLSDB, and
-2) chromosomal sequences from refseq.microbial from which plasmids and mito were removed.
+3) chromosomal sequences from refseq.microbial (bacteria and archaea) from which plasmids and mito were removed.

-______________________
+Below are instructions for using both the CPU-only and GPU-based Docker images for deeplasmid.

-Deeplasmid Docker container for identifying plasmids in microbial isolated and metagenome assemblies
+## Deeplasmid Docker container (CPU-only)

 Input: a .fasta file
-Tested on: Mac, Ubuntu
+Output: a directory of results
+Built and tested on: MacBook Pro

-How to run the Docker container with deeplasmid:
+To run the deeplasmid Docker container:
 Install Docker on your system.
 Register on dockerhub.
 Pull the deeplasmid image from dockerhub as follows:

 docker login
 docker pull billandreo/deeplasmid

-Please run deeplasmid prediction as follows.
-Substitute the /path/to/input/fasta and /path/to/output/directory below with your inut file and output dir full paths: docker run -it -v /path/to/input/fasta:/srv/jgi-ml/classifier/dl/in.fasta -v /path/to/output/directory:/srv/jgi-ml/classifier/dl/outdir billandreo/deeplasmid feature_DL_plasmid_predict.sh in.fasta outdir
+You can run deeplasmid prediction of plasmids as follows.
+Substitute the /path/to/input/fasta and /path/to/output/directory below with the full paths to your input file and output dir (note you may need to run docker with sudo): docker run -it -v /path/to/input/fasta:/srv/jgi-ml/classifier/dl/in.fasta -v /path/to/output/directory:/srv/jgi-ml/classifier/dl/outdir billandreo/deeplasmid feature_DL_plasmid_predict.sh in.fasta outdir

-The file predictions.txt file is the file of plasmid prediction results for the contigs that we are interested in.
+The file predictions.txt file is the output file of plasmid predictions for all contigs in the input fasta file.
 Each contig name will indicate if it was:
 - Plasmid with score near 1.0
 - Chromosome (non-plasmid) with score near 0.0